 Whether we use technology or books, the fact remains that reading plays a huge role in our lives.
 As parents, we want our children to succeed, so we ensure that they become literate students and adults.
 After purchasing storybooks, we tend to look for flashcards and phonics supplements to get them there faster and better.

-What is the best way to teach a child with special needs to read?
+What is the best way to teach a disabled child to read?
 Are flashcards and worksheets necessary?
 Let this post get you started with literacy-based tips for your child.

 Why reading may be a challenge for children with special needs